 What’s Better?
-To Build Your Own PC Or A Prebuilt PC?
+To Build Your Own PC Or A Prebuilt PC

 While the other way around is to buy the best gaming PCs available in the market and resolve your quandary about whether to buy a pre-built or build a PC.
-However, it’s clear now that putting together your own computer system is far less expensive, more specific and rewarding to you.
-Because this way it revolves around you choosing the best model of motherboard to the aesthetics of the system, to even the quality of gaming and streaming you personally want.
+However, it’s clear now that putting together your own computer system is far less expensive, more specific, and rewarding to you.
+Because this way it revolves around you choosing the best model of the motherboard to the aesthetics of the system, to even the quality of gaming and streaming you personally want.